hellomouse/mindustry.io-plugin/README.md

 ### Credits

-The original discordplugin was made by J-VdS, you can visit hist repository here: https://github.com/J-VdS/DiscordPlugin
+The original discordplugin was made by J-VdS, you can visit his repository here: https://github.com/J-VdS/DiscordPlugin